nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - Timeout timers start when disconnected while Running.
 - Disconnect leaves Codespace running but saves changes including uncommitted (but does not commit for you).
 - Restart has same behavior.
+- Go to the [CodeSpaces Dashboard](https://github.com/codespaces) and find the CodeSpace to clean up and click the Delete button.
+- At the very least, 'Stop' the CodeSpace until you need it next.

 ### Rebuild Codespace